-Foreign Policy Rising is a platform and community seeking to highlight diverse voices in foreign policy.
+Foreign Policy Rising is a website and community highlighting diverse voices in foreign policy.
 We publish articles written by women and gender-nonconforming individuals.

 Like many good things that happen when women get together, we created Foreign Policy Rising after an evening talking feminism, politics, and writing with a group of friends.

 Foreign Policy Rising—an online platform and a real-life community—was the result of those conversations.
-By providing women with writing support, mentorship and a platform to showcase their ideas, we aim to increase, elevate, and amplify women’s voices in international affairs.
+By providing women and gender-nonconforming individuals with writing support, mentorship and a platform to showcase their ideas, we aim to increase, elevate, and amplify their voices in international affairs.

 We invite you to join us in our mission and help us enrich our global debates.